Code of Conduct

 By creating a code of conduct:

-• The staff understands what rules and expectations management has.
-It defines how to act while at work, how to communicate both internally and externally, and helps employees be successful at the company.
+• The employee understands the rules and expectations management has.
+It defines how to act at work, how to communicate both internally and externally, and helps employees succeed in the company.

-• The organization has concrete company policies to help with compliance training.
+• The organization has concrete policies to support compliance training.

-• Potential customers and business partners understand the values of the organization.
+• Potential customers and business partners understand the organization’s values.

 So far, we have focused on the internal effects of a code of conduct.
-But creating a code of conduct also has benefits in attracting new customers.
-Showing the values that the organization believes in, and backing it up with actions, can help engender a positive and receptive attitude from potential customers.
+But creating a code of conduct also has benefits for attracting new customers.
+Demonstrating the organization’s values and backing them with actions can foster a positive and receptive attitude from potential customers.

 A Harvard Business Review survey shows the most significant driver of brand relationships is shared values (64%).
-In addition, 5WPR’s 2020 Consumer Culture Report found company values are more important for younger generations.
-For example, 83% aged 18-34 (the age group often described as millennials) agreed with the statement, “It is important to me that companies I buy from align with my values.”
+Additionally, 5WPR’s 2020 Consumer Culture Report found company values are more important to younger generations.
+For example, 83% of people aged 18-34 (often described as millennials) agreed with the statement, “It is important to me that companies I buy from align with my values.”

 The graph illustrates how millennials align with the company's values.